XPY-US/Commercial-FirmEsp32/README.md

 ## 📄 License

-Unless otherwise specified, this repository is provided as-is with no warranty.
+Unless otherwise specified, this repository is provided **as-is** without warranty.

 Refer to individual firmware projects for their respective licenses.

-[1]: https://github.com/topics/esp32?utm_source=chatgpt.com "esp32 · GitHub Topics · GitHub"